 How High Should A Coffee Table Be?

-If you have a coffee table at the moment take note of its height, and also whether it suits you!
-Do you find it’s too high or too low or is it at the perfect height already?
+If you have a coffee table at the moment, take note of its height and whether it suits you!
+Do you find it’s too high or too low, or is it at the perfect height already?

 Can a coffee table be higher than the couch?

-If you want to put your feet on the coffee table whilst watching TV (don’t pretend you don’t, we won’t tell), that’s off the cards.
-If you want to eat in front of the TV (we all do it sometimes) then it’s still going to be at an uncomfortable height as well.
+If you want to put your feet on the coffee table while watching TV (don’t pretend you don’t, we won’t tell), that’s off the cards.
+However, if you want to eat in front of the TV (we all do it sometimes), then it will still be at an uncomfortable height as well.

 How long should a coffee table be?

-As with the height of the coffee table, you want the length of your coffee table to be both visually appealing and in line with the size and style of the other furniture.
+As with the height of the coffee table, you want the length of your coffee table to be visually appealing and in line with the size and style of the other furniture.

 My coffee table is too low!
 Help!

-You may have inadvertently chosen a couch that was too big for your coffee table, but perfect for you!
-Never fear, you can make up the height in other ways.
+You may have inadvertently chosen a couch that was too big for your coffee table but perfect for you!
+Never fear; you can make up the height in other ways.

-These little distractions can do wonders for your room, as they distract the eye so no one will notice the fact that your coffee table is a bit too short for your couch.
-If you’ve got no one to impress, a (stable!) stack of books can also easily make up the missing height to hold your coffee – with a coaster of course!
+These little distractions can do wonders for your room, as they distract the eye, so no one will notice that your coffee table is too short for your couch.
+Of course, if you’ve got no one to impress, a (stable!) stack of books can also easily make up the missing height to hold your coffee – with a coaster!

-If it’s functionality that is the problem, then one solution is to top your coffee table off with a thick piece of whatever material is appropriate, whether that be wood or glass.
-This can also double as a statement piece, depending on how you do it!
+If functionality is the problem, one solution is to top your coffee table off with a thick piece of whatever material is appropriate, whether wood or glass.
+But, of course, this can also double as a statement piece, depending on how you do it!

-As a coffee table can be both a functional and statement piece, it makes sense to spend a bit of time finding a good one that fits your room and your needs.
-We would encourage you to try to seek some form of harmony in your living room setup.
+As a coffee table can be both a functional and statement piece, it makes sense to spend some time finding a good one that fits your room and your needs.
+In addition, we would encourage you to try to seek some form of harmony in your living room setup.